hanghuacs/finematch/README.md

 ```

 # License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/hanghuacs/finematch/blob/main/LICENSE) file for details.
+This project is licensed under the ADOBE RESEARCH LICENSE - see the [LICENSE](https://github.com/hanghuacs/finematch/blob/main/LICENSE) file for details.